geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 23. In the **Edit User Mailbox** window for **Scotty Heyward**, select **email address** in the left-hand navigation pane.

 24. The **email address** tab displays just one mailbox for Scotty, which is his primary SMTP address of **Scotty@adatum.com**.
-You need to change this to Adatum’s accepted domain of **xtremelabs.us**, as well as add in his email addresses from his Microsoft 365 account and the mail.onmicrosoft.com accepted domain; however, before you can do so, you must clear the check box next to the **Automatically update email addresses based on the email address policy applied to this recipient** option.
+You need to change this to Adatum’s accepted domain of **CustomDomain.us**, as well as add in his email addresses from his Microsoft 365 account and the mail.onmicrosoft.com accepted domain; however, before you can do so, you must clear the check box next to the **Automatically update email addresses based on the email address policy applied to this recipient** option.
 If you leave this option selected, you will be unable to change the primary SMTP email address in the next step.

 25. In the **email address** tab, select the **pencil (edit)** icon to edit the selected SMTP email address.

-26. In the **email address** dialog box enter **Scotty@XXYYZZa.xtremelabs.us** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider) in the **Email address** field and then select **OK**.  <br/>
+26. In the **email address** dialog box enter **Scotty@XXYYZZa.CustomDomain.us** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider) in the **Email address** field and then select **OK**.  <br/>

-	‎This email address that points to the primary accepted domain for Adatum (xtremelabs.us) now appears as the primary SMTP address for Scotty’s on-premises account.
-Later in this task, you will also change Scotty’s primary SMTP address on his Microsoft 365 to this xtremelabs.us address.
+	‎This email address that points to the primary accepted domain for Adatum (CustomDomain.us) now appears as the primary SMTP address for Scotty’s on-premises account.
+Later in this task, you will also change Scotty’s primary SMTP address on his Microsoft 365 to this CustomDomain.us address.

 27. This returns you to the **email address** tab for Scotty’s on-premises account.
 You must then add in the two email addresses from Scotty’s Microsoft 365 account (the SIP and SMTP types), as well as the address for the mail.onmicrosoft.com domain.
 Select the **plus (+)** sign to add a new email address.